Akina Nakamori

-Akina Nakamori (中森 明菜, Nakamori Akina) is a Japanese singer and actress.
+Akina Nakamori (中森 明菜, Nakamori Akina) is a Japanese singer, songwriter, record producer and actress.
 She is one of the most popular and best-selling music artists in Japan.
 Akina achieved national recognition after winning the 1981 season of the talent show Star Tanjō!.
 Her debut single "Slow Motion" was released to moderate success, peaking at number thirty on the Oricon Weekly Singles Chart.
 Nakamori's popularity increased with the release of her follow-up single, "Shōjo A", which peaked at number five on the Oricon charts and sold over 390,000 copies.
 Her second album Variation became her first number-one on the Oricon Weekly Albums Chart, staying in that position for three weeks.

 She made her acting debut in 1985 with an appearance in the Japanese romance movie Ai, Tabidachi.
 After an extended hiatus from 2010 to 2014, Akina released two compilation albums, All Time Best: Original and All Time Best: Utahime Cover, both of which were commercially successful.